 Market rate units will not only help pay for more affordable ones, but there are many kinds of people who cannot take advantage of subsidized housing: first responders, students, some people with disabilities, undocumented residents.

 We think the number of affordable units is more important than the percentage.
 Climate change, homelessness, and housing affordability are urgent issues and we can't wait 10-20 years for funding to be found for a large amount of subsidized housing.

 Create safe routes for kids, people with disabilities, pedestrians, and cyclists

-Reduce local car traffic by not replacing all parking spaces
+More parking = more cars.
+Reduce local traffic by not replacing all parking spaces

 Drivers with disabled placards should have parking priority (with some spaces for carpools and electric vehicles as well)

 Foster meaningful public space

 Prioritize the Ohlone Greenway as the most important route going through the project, by creating a diagonal connection from Sacramento & Delaware to Acton & Virginia

 Make a pedestrian-oriented space/plaza with a relationship to the BART entrance, which both commuters and locals can use and enjoy